Tractable General Equilibrium

 \end{proof}

-With the above Lemma in hand, we can show that if the initial iterate starts close enough to some local weak solution, then the intermediate iterates will remain within this $\vdelta$-ball for the remainder of the algorithm for an appropriate choice of step size.
+With \Cref{lemma:extragrad_intermediate_iterate_dist}}in hand, we can show that if the initial iterate starts close enough to some local weak solution, then the intermediate iterates will remain within this $\vdelta$-ball for the remainder of the algorithm for an appropriate choice of step size.